-Known as one of the best off-beaten trekking trails in Nepal, this Nar Phu Trek navigates through the classic ancient trailhead, between Nepal and Tibet, complemented by suspension bridges, narrow canyons, old Buddhist monasteries, and remote villages in high rock formations that take us to the high pass of Kang La at 5320 meters.
+Known as one of the best off-beaten trekking trails in Nepal, the Nar Phu Valley Trek navigates through the classic ancient trailhead, between Nepal and Tibet, complemented by suspension bridges, narrow canyons, old Buddhist monasteries, and remote villages in high rock formations that take us to the high pass of Kang La at 5320 meters.
+Situated in the rain shadow area, the surrounding landscapes, and the dry Tibetan plateau, seem like an unearthly world, like we are on the planet MARS, or watching an interstellar movie, whereas, with a less frequented trailhead, the serenity of the Himalayas unfolds, with the dry air whispering.

-Located in the northern part of the Annapurna region, the Nar Phu Valley Trek leads us on a fascinating adventure around the Tibetan plateau through exotic, rugged terrains where the villages seem to stop in time, straight out of a folk tale, reflecting authentic Tibetan culture.
-Being out of bounds to trekkers until 2003, the Nar Phu Valley still tends to hold its charisma and rawness, remaining unchanged, as special permits are required to enter this isolated valley, which connects the twin 2 valleys of Nar and Phu in the Manang district.
+Located in the northern part of the Annapurna region, the Nar Phu Trekking leads us on a fascinating adventure around the Tibetan plateau through exotic, rugged terrains where the villages seem to stop in time, straight out of a folk tale, reflecting authentic Tibetan culture.
+Being out of bounds to trekkers until 2003, the Nar Phu Valley in Nepal still tends to hold its charisma and rawness, remaining unchanged, as special permits are required to enter this isolated valley, which connects the twin 2 valleys of Nar and Phu in the Manang district.

 Throughout this adventure, several mountains such as Mount Manaslu (8163 m), Annapurna I (8091 m), Lamjung Himal, Dhaulagiri Himal, Himlung Himal, and many others, blend with the brown crusty surroundings, ahead, with colorful wild flowers.
-This 12-day Nar Phu trek includes 2 acclimatization days in Nar and Phu, a visit to Himlung Himal Base Camp, and crossing Kang La Pass (5320m) safely.
+This 12-day Nar Phu Valley Trek includes 2 acclimatization days in Nar and Phu, a visit to Himlung Himal Base Camp, and crossing Kang La Pass safely.
 The trek takes a gradual ascent of only 300 to 400 meters per day, making sure that your body gets used to rising elevation for proceeding to higher elevations, avoiding the possible risk of AMS (Acute Mountain Sickness), and being assisted by the experienced local guides, where the comfort, safety, and best coverage of highlighted spots are assured.

 Starting from an elevation of 1360 meters above Kathmandu, with a drive to Dharapani (1860 m), via Besishar, and following the trailhead, navigating through the major key villages, Koto (2600 m), Meta (3560 m), Phu at 4252, and Nar (4150 m), and then crossing the high pass of Kang La.
-Descending from the top of the Kang La Pass, we will take a downhill walk to Ngawal and then, Pisang, and finally conclude our trek with a drive back to Kathmandu.
+Descending from the top of the Kang La Pass, we will take a downhill walk to Ngawal and then to Pisang, and finally conclude our trek with a drive back to Kathmandu.

-At every step, along the Nar Phu Valley Trek route, we'll be greeted by Tibetan locals with red cheeks, gracefully smiling, providing warmth on our long hiking day.
+At every step, along the trailhead, we'll be greeted by Tibetan locals with red cheeks, gracefully smiling, providing warmth on our long hiking day.
 The yak pastures and blue sheep grazing on the terraced fields, the Buddhist gompas surrounded by colorful prayer flags, mani walls, and chortens.
 Against the backdrop of breathtaking mountains such as Annapurna I, Manaslu, and Tilicho Peak, along with over 20 other peaks, lies a heavenly vicinity that transports us to an ancient era far away from the modern world.

-Major Highlights of the Nar Phu Trek
+Major Highlights of the Nar Phu Valley Trek

 - Walk through the remote, less crowded trekking route, one of the pristine trailheads, surrounded by the Tibetan dry plateau, deep canyons, and highly towering peaks